 Before you start scheduling structured job interviews to staff your restaurant, there are a few things you need to do.
 This will help you streamline your recruiting process and get better results.

 1. Job Analysis & Description

-Think about what the role entails and refer to the performance of past restaurant employees whom you hired for it.
+Before posting a job, think about what the role entails and refer to the performance of past restaurant employees whom you hired for it.
+You may wish to recruit on a similar basis.
 Compile a list of traits that contributed to the success of the position and add it in your job description.
 Speaking of which, feel free to include:

 - Designation & Job Title: A strong, well-written job description begins with a clear job title and name.
 It will immediately let the job applicant know what he is signing up for.